Buying a Property? Get the Facts First

 Approximately 25% of all properties in England and Wales sit on a coalfield.
 While mining is now a part of our industrial heritage rather than a current activity, the underground legacy remains a significant factor in conveyancing.

-The areas affected are broadly categorised by the major coalfields.
+The affected areas are broadly categorised by major coalfields.
 If a property falls within these regions, a CON29M coal mining search is usually mandatory for mortgage purposes.
-It costs circa £66 INC VAT and should be turned around within 1 to 2 days.
+It costs circa £79 INC VAT and should be turned around within 1 to 2 days.

 Radon